Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum

 Here we quantify the above difference between the STM and the Two-TLS model by simulating the process of thermal cycling within both models.
-Measuring the number of TLSs that undergo a change in excitation energies larger than $0.1$K, we find this number negligible for the STM.
-Yet, for the Two-TLS model the number of $\tau$-TLSs, which correspond to the standard TLSs in the STM, changes monotonously with temperature, from approximately $10\%$ for a heating temperature of $2$K to more than $90\%$ for a heating temperature of $20$K, following the change of the single particle DOS of the $S$-TLSs in equilibrium.
-Within the Two-TLS model we further find that large portion of the $\tau$-TLSs undergo smaller changes of their excitation energies upon thermal cycling already at temperatures ${\sim}1$K, in agreement with experiment \cite{PhysRevLett.105.177001}.
+Measuring the number of TLSs that undergo a change in excitation energies larger than $0.1$K, we find that this number is negligible for the STM.
+Yet, for the Two-TLS model the number of $\tau$-TLSs, which correspond to the standard TLSs in the STM, that undergo a change in excitation energies larger than $0.1$K, changes monotonously with temperature, from approximately $10\%$ for a heating temperature of $2$K to more than $90\%$ for a heating temperature of $20$K, following the change of the single particle DOS of the $S$-TLSs in equilibrium.
+Within the Two-TLS model we further find that a large fraction of the $\tau$-TLSs undergo smaller changes of their excitation energies upon thermal cycling already at temperatures ${\sim}1$K, in agreement with experiment \cite{PhysRevLett.105.177001}.
 Also this finding is not reproduced within the STM.
-Thus we prove the relevance of two TLS model to the thermal cycling experiments in a striking contrast with a standard TLS model, and in that we provide additional support for the generic applicability of the Two-TLS model to amorphous systems.
+Thus we prove the relevance of Two-TLS model to the thermal cycling experiments in a striking contrast with a standard TLS model, and in that we provide additional support for the generic applicability of the Two-TLS model to amorphous systems.

 --- {\it The Two-TLS model}: The Two-TLS model assumes the existence of two types of TLSs, interacting weakly and strongly with strain, with the ratio of their strain interactions $g \equiv \gamma_w/\gamma_s$ being the dimensionless parameter of the model.
 As a result of their strain interactions, one obtains a low-energy effective Hamiltonian for the TLSs \cite{Schechter_2013,churkin2023strain} with the form: